OPATP/GTFSwizard/README.md

 [![Lifecycle:
 experimental](https://lifecycle.r-lib.org/articles/figures/lifecycle-experimental.svg)](https://lifecycle.r-lib.org/articles/stages.html)

-GTFSwizard is a set of tools for visualizing and manipulating General Feed Transit Specification files (GTFS).
+GTFSwizard is a set of tools for visualizing and manipulating General Feed Transit Specification (GTFS) files.

-Its main purpose is to provide researchers and practitioners a seamless and easy way to simulate changes in frequency, dwell time, speed, and routes within a GTFS file.
+Its main purpose is to provide researchers and practitioners with a seamless and easy way to simulate changes in frequency, dwell time, speed, and routes within a GTFS file.

 ## Installation